os-fpga/1st-CLaaS/doc/GettingStartedF1.md

 Copy the access keys (AWS Access Key ID and AWS Secret Access Key) you create through this process for later reference.

+> If you are using an **AWS SSO or university/organization-assigned AWS account** instead of a personal account, the setup differs.
+See the [detailed SSO setup instructions](F1Guide.md#SSO) in the Optimization and Deployment Guide.

 ## Select a region

-AWS F1 instances are currently available in specific regions: US East (N.Virginia), US West (Oregon), or EU (Ireland).
+AWS F2 instances are currently available in US East (N. Virginia).
+Check the [AWS Regional Services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) page for the latest region availability.
 You must select a supported region in the AWS Management Console.

   - Log in to the AWS Management Console: [https://console.aws.amazon.com](https://console.aws.amazon.com)
   - Select your region from the dropdown in the upper right corner of the console

-## Request access to AWS F1 instances
+## Request access to AWS F2 instances

-By default, AWS users do not have access to F1 instances.
+By default, AWS users do not have access to F2 instances.
 You need to request access.

   - Open the Service Limit Increase form: [http://aws.amazon.com/contact-us/ec2-request](http://aws.amazon.com/contact-us/ec2-request).
   - Make sure your account name is correct.
   - Submit a 'Service Limit Increase' for 'EC2 Instances'.
-  - Select the region where you want to access F1 instances: US East (N.Virginia), US West (Oregon) or EU (Ireland).
+  - Select the region where you want to access F2 instances: US East (N. Virginia) (or other supported regions as they become available).
-  - Select 'f1.2xlarge' as the primary instance type.
-(You may choose larger, but 1st CLaaS scripts assumes f1.2xlarge.).
+  - Select 'f2.6xlarge' as the primary instance type.
+(You may choose larger, but 1st CLaaS scripts assumes f2.6xlarge.).
   - Set the 'New limit value' to 1 or more based on your expected needs.
   - Complete the form and click 'Submit'.